makersmakingchange/Birch-Sliding-USB-Joystick/README.md

 ## Getting Started

-### 1. Verify Which Design the User Wants
+### 1. Confirm Which Variant Is Required
-The Birch Mini Joystick comes in both USB (U) and non-USB (A) format.
-The non-USB version uses a [TRRS](https://www.sparkfun.com/products/11580) lead to conncet to an existing gamepad such as the XAC or [Enabled Controller](https://makersmakingchange.com/project/enabled-controller/).
-The USB version has its own microcontroller and allows for direct PC use as well as some customisation of the joystick response profile.
+The Birch Mini Joystick comes in both USB (U) and non-USB (A) variants.
+The non-USB version uses a [TRRS](https://www.sparkfun.com/products/11580) lead to conncet to an existing gamepad such as the Microsoft Xbox Adaptive Controller (XAC) or [Enabled Controller](https://makersmakingchange.com/project/enabled-controller/).
+The USB version has its own microcontroller and emulates an HID gamepad allowing for direct PC use as well as some customisation of the joystick response profile.
 Ask the user which one they would like.
-There are separate sets of documentation for each joystick version.
+There are separate sets of documentation for each joystick variant.

 This joystick is small, with a total height of 2.4 cm with the standard topper, and has a small range of motion of 2mm in each direction.